calistad/Bikesharing_Analysis/README.md

 ## Overview

-To create an analysis through Tableau of the bike-share business in New York City.
-Then create a proposal on how it might work in Des Moines.
+To create an analysis of data visualization through Tableau of the bike-share business in New York City, which will help to determine the investment of a bike-sharing program in Des Moines.

 ### Purpose